BaratiLab/MeltpoolNet/README.md

 * Scipy

 # Paper
-Our paper can be found here
+Our paper can be found here.

 # Citation
 If you use our data please cite: